Limits and colimits of synthetic $\infty$-categories: (Co)Limits in Rezk types

 \end{proof}

-A related result is Theorem 2.7.2 from \cite{hottbook}, instead of identity types we now have isomorphism types.
-Thus, an isomorphisms in $\sum$-types is determined by an isomorphism type in the base and a path in the total space.
+A related result is \cite[Theorem 2.7.2]{hottbook}, instead of identity types we now have isomorphism types.
+Thus, an isomorphisms in $\Sigma$-types is determined by an isomorphism in the base together with a dependent isomorphism in the total type, lying over it.
+We formulate the result, but give no proof, corresponding to contravariant families.